Master of Fine Arts (Ceramics)

 Related Programs

-Fort Hays State University offers other graduate and undergraduate programs for students seeking different or complementary artistic directions.
-Those interested in expanding their academic or creative pursuits can explore related programs across media and disciplines:
+Fort Hays State University offers a range of graduate and undergraduate programs for students interested in diverse or complementary artistic paths.
+Those wishing to broaden their academic or creative pursuits can explore related programs spanning various media and disciplines.

 Information about the School of Visual and Performing Arts